basvandesande/azurecodingarchitect/blog/content/posts/ota-update.md

 }
 ```

 Once the bytestream has been downloaded (Azure.DownloadFirmwareBytes()), an Assembly is created using the bytes.
 The next step is to check if the assembly contains the desired interface implementation (IsSupportedAssembly).
-If the assembly contains the correct interface, a check is done to see if any plug-in stored on the device needs to be replaces (UpdateModuleCollection()).
+If the assembly contains the correct interface, a check is done to see if any plug-in stored on the device needs to be replaced (UpdateModuleCollection()).
 In case an existing plug-in needs to be replaced, the downloaded bytes are written to the internal persistent storage memory.

 ``` C#
 class Program